yunke-wang/yunke-wang.github.io/_pages/about.md

 I am a postdoctoral researcher at the School of Computer Science, University of Sydney (USYD), advised by Prof. Chang Xu.
 I obtained my Ph.D. degree at the School of Computer Science, Wuhan University (WHU) in June 2024, under the supervision of Prof. Bo Du and Prof. Chang Xu.
 Before that, I received my Bachelor's degree in computer science from Wuhan University in June 2019.
 I was a visiting research student at the University of Sydney (USYD) from 2022 to 2023.

+My research interests lie in reinforcement learning/imitation learning and their applications in robotics.
+Specifically,

+Feel free to send a email if you are seeking research collaboration in the field of robotics/generative models/VLM.

-My research interests lie in imitation learning and its applications in computer vision fields.
+imitation learning and its applications in computer vision fields.
 Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
 In addition, I closely follow the latest developments in generative models and LLMs.

 # 🔥 News
 - *2025.01*: 🎉🎉 Our paper "CollagePrompt: A Benchmark for Budget-Friendly Visual Recognition with GPT-4V" is accepted by **NAACL Findings 2025**.